notbelapa-design/guardia-planning-app/README.md

   Mondays and Fridays and displays every guardia along with its assigned resident(s).
 This provides a clear overview of the schedule.

+- **Persistent state:** The app saves the list of guardias, each resident’s selections, and which users have finished into the browser’s `localStorage`.
+This means you can refresh the page or return later and your work will still be there (on that same device).
+- **Switch user/back button:** While planning, residents can return to the login screen without losing their selections via the **Switch user** button.
+This allows multiple residents to plan one after another on the same device.

 ## Running Locally

 No build step is required—this is a static site.
 To run the app locally: